0xMiden/midenup/docs/src/design/midenup.md

 # Midenup

-The midenup tool is mainly in charge of "toolchain management" which consists of toolchain installation, updating, uninstallation and setting.
+The midenup tool is mainly in charge of "toolchain management" which consists of toolchain installation, updating, uninstallation and activation.

 ## Midenup directory

 Midenup stores all of its files and directories in a single directory called `midenup`.
-By default, this directory will reside in `XDG_DATA_HOME/midneup` (for more information regarding `XDG_DATA_HOME` see [here](https://specifications.freedesktop.org/basedir-spec/latest/#variables)).
+By default, this directory will reside in `$XDG_DATA_HOME/midneup` (for more information regarding `XDG_DATA_HOME` see [here](https://specifications.freedesktop.org/basedir-spec/latest/#variables)).

 Most notably, this directory stores:
 - The local manifest file, `manifest.json`.